thesteady/social_media_monitor/README.md

 - add a color code to show increase/decrease over previous datapoint (or a trend over x points?)
 - use the other stream to show counts over time at a higher level?
 - sounds ?
-- bubbles that transition bigger/smaller with the data? not very informative but could look neat.
+- bubbles that transition bigger/smaller with the data? not very informative, but could look neat.